Why Train Here

 Eligibility Criteria

-• Completion of the first 4 quarters of the UF Health School of Radiologic Technology
+- Completion of at least two quarters of the UF Health School of Radiologic Technology